12th Annual De Jong Lecture in Social Demography

 |Date||11/08/17 9:00am to 12:30pm|

 When ethnography comes home to roost: Andre, the life course, and my family’s intervention

-Linda M. Burton, PhD, Dean of Social Sciences and James B. Duke Professor of Sociology at Duke University
+Linda M. Burton, PhD, James B. Duke Professor of Sociology and Director,

 In this presentation, I recount a complex case study of 7-year-old Andre, a bi-racial respondent, whose family network I have followed in a 30-year ethnographic study of the family life course, race, and poverty in an isolated small town in Pennsylvania.
 I chronicle the ways in which structural and contextual factors including geographic isolation, unemployment, class inequality, racism, colorism, inter-racial childbearing, violence, and a growing drug economy reached inside and moved through generations of Andre’s family and launched him on a precarious pathway of childhood adultification characterized by a misappropriated racial identity.
 In the best of situations, a healthy racial identity can buffer children from the impact of continuous streams of trauma—trauma that Andre knows all too well.